sarah-morash/sarah-morash/README.md

 ### Hi there 👋 I'm Sarah, and I am a fullstack developer.
-I have experience in backend working with C#/ASP.net and CMS development such as Sitecore, Kentico, WordPress & Drupa.
+I have experience in backend working with C#/ASP.net and CMS development such as Sitecore, Kentico, WordPress & Drupal.
 More than 3 years ago, I switched gears to focus more on frontend programming working with Javascript, React, CSS/SCSS & React Native.
 I've also been learning cloud technologies learning AWS & GCP.

 - 📫 Contact: sarahjmorash@gmail.com
 - 🌐 Website: sarahmorash.me